-2.4 To achieve these objectives the Plan includes related policies that seek to create and support sustainable, cohesive communities that are strong, vibrant and healthy.
-To achieve this objective the Plan aims to deliver high quality, successful development in the most efficient way to help meet the identified needs of all its users.
+To achieve these objectives the Plan includes related policies that seek to create 2.4 and support sustainable, cohesive communities that are strong, vibrant and healthy.
+The Plan aims to deliver high quality, successful development in the most efficient way to help meet the identified needs of all its users.
 In addition, the Plan aims to improve health and well-being and address the wider determinants of health, in particular, seeking to address the variation in levels of deprivation across the borough.

 Policies

 SP3 Healthy Communities DM6 Public Realm

 DM1 Housing Mix DM7 Open Space, Recreation & Leisure

 DM2 Density

-· DM8 Planning for Sustainable
+DM8 Planning for Sustainable

 DM3 Affordable Housing Communities / Community Facilities

 DM4 Gypsy, Traveller & Travelling

 Showpeople DM9 Delivering Infrastructure

 DM5 Quality of the Built Environment